laurencelundblade/t_cose/README.md

 t_cose does assume some algorithms like SHA-2 will always be present because they are widely supported and generally necessary.

+If an implementation or test case wishes to query whether a particular t_cose build supports a particular algorithm the public API t_cose_is_algorithm_supported() is provided.

-In the automated tests, cases that use specific algorithms that are known to be not widely supported are enabled and disabled at run time by querying whether they are not supported through the run time public API.
+In the automated tests, cases that use specific algorithms that are known to be not widely supported are enabled and disabled at runtime by querying whether they are not supported through the runtime public API.
 They are generally not handled by #ifdefs unless absolutely necessary.